||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “The pilot is Australian,” Fenris told her, as if that explained everything.
 “An old acquaintance of Taranis’, though I doubt you find that a reassurance.”

 The Maharani raised a finely-manicured eyebrow but said nothing.
-The transport skirted the runway towards the terminal building and came to a halt outside the main doors.
-The terminal was in darkness, but as the sound of the transport's engine faded into the night Fenris saw an elderly Indian man step from the shadows and come to meet them.
+Skirting the runway, their transport headed towards the terminal building and halted outside the main doors.
+The terminal was in darkness, but as the sound of the transport’s engine echoed into silence Fenris saw an elderly Indian man step from the shadows and come to meet them.
 The driver reappeared from the cockpit and opened the hatch to let in the cool night air.

 “Maharani Uma!” the man cried, his voice thin and wavering.
 “I am so relieved to find you and the young Raja safe!
 These are dreadful times, truly dreadful!”